mhidoart/ImageScraper/README.md

 # description :
 this script has two classes first one gets a max amount of urls  (the variable max_urls = 50 ) and second class searches each url and downloads every picture in that webpage.

+#  updates

+    * archiever added (which store data in "visitedUrls.csv")
+    * the script doesn't download a pic twice thanks to the archiever module

 # my motivations :
 improve my python skills and share something that could be usefull for others :) please donate here : www.assabbane.com

 # how to use the script:

     1. First you shold verrify that you have all the dipendencies , and by dipendencies i mean python3 and the libraries imported in top of the script "imageScraper.py"
     2. how to execute the script:
     * get into the folder containing the script